 - Thai food is significantly less meat-intensive than American, and half a pound of meat is enough to serve four.

 - 2.3Attend to (a customer in a store): she turned to serve the impatient customerMore example sentences

 - Called Serenade, the Victoria Road shop was serving its first customers today.

 - The shop served its last customers on Friday after being based on Newmarket Street for more than 17 years.

 - Mark, Andrew and Esther were in the shop front, serving customers.

-- 3 Law Deliver (a document such as a summons or writ) in a formal manner to the person to whom it is addressed: the court then issues the summons and serves it on your debtorMore example sentences
+- 3 Law Deliver (a document such as a summons or writ) in a formal manner to the person to whom it is addressed: a warrant was served on Jack ShermanMore example sentences

 - Writs were served on 30 councillors, who were jailed for their pains in September 1921.